What is Consent Management? (+ Why It's Important)

 What is a Consent Management Platform?

-A consent management platform (CMP) is an enterprise consent collection solution or software solution designed to streamline and automate the consent management process.
-It acts as a central hub for collecting, storing, and managing user consent across different channels, such as websites, mobile apps, and marketing campaigns.
+A consent management platform (CMP) is an enterprise consent collection solution designed to streamline and automate the consent management process.
+It is a central hub for collecting, storing, and managing user consent across different channels, such as websites and mobile apps.

 Consent Management Strategy